alexfigliolia/metrics/README.md

   });
 });
 ```
-In this example, our `HomeScreenMetric` will have a `startTime` equal to the *earliest* `start()` of each of the sub-metrics.
-Similarly, the `HomeScreenMetric` will have a `stopTime` equal to the *last* `stop()` of the sub-metrics.
+In the example above, the `HomeScreenMetric` will have a `startTime` equal to the *earliest* `start()` out of each of the sub-metrics.
+Similarly, the `HomeScreenMetric` will have a `stopTime` equal to the *last* `stop()` of each of the sub-metrics.
 The duration will be computed upon the `startTime` and `stopTime` to compose an overarching metric for the Home Screen.

 `ExperienceMetrics` can accept any combination of `Metrics` and `InteractionMetrics`.

 ## Plugins
-Plugins are designed to enhance your metrics with any any data you wish to have associated with a given `Metric`.
+Plugins are a developer API designed to enhance your metrics with any extra data or functionality your wish to add.
 This library comes out of the box with a few `Plugins` designed to assist with:
-1. Sending your metrics to the backend service of your choosing (ReporterPlugin)
+1. Sending your metrics to the backend service of your choosing (`ReporterPlugin`)
-2. Tracking your metrics in relation to the most recent browser navigation (PageLoadPlugin)
+2. Tracking your metrics in relation to the most recent browser navigation (`PageLoadPlugin`)
-3. Tracking cumulative layout shift for metrics associated with UI features (CLSPlugin)
+3. Tracking cumulative layout shift for metrics associated with UI features (`CLSPlugin`)
-4. Tracking the total weight resources required to deliver a feature or metric (CriticalResourcePlugin)
+4. Tracking the total weight resources required to deliver a feature or metric (`CriticalResourcePlugin`)
-5. Tracking the cache-rate of resources required to deliver a feature or metric  (CriticalResourcePlugin)
+5. Tracking the cache-rate of resources required to deliver a feature or metric (`CriticalResourcePlugin`)

 Let's dive into each plugin, then build one of our own!